1. Records to be kept (Rule B5.5.1)

 It is not intended that the record keeping exercise should simply be an administrative one.
 Experience shows that keeping records of complaints received can assist a practice unit in identifying areas which need to be improved in the service to clients and often point up either problems with systems or the way in which a member of staff may be dealing with matters.
 It is considered that the Client Relations Manager of a practice unit should hold a record of all complaints received even if the practice unit itself splits into various different departments for business.
 That way the Client Relations Manager can get an overview of the work being carried out and where difficulties may be arising.

-This type of record does help a Client Relations Manager see at a glance if there is a common theme to complaints being made, or common issues that might need to be tackled.
+This type of record should help a Client Relations Manager see at a glance if there is a common theme to complaints being made, or common issues that might need to be tackled; and will enable the Society to monitor trends in areas of practice which may be generating complaints.
 It is recommended that records of individual complaints should be retained for five years from the date the matter is resolved or closed.

 In September 2001 a protocol was published in the Journal (page 8) for handling complaints within firms.
 The principles set out in that protocol have not altered in the intervening years.
-It is believed that where a client wants to make a complaint they should be given clear written information about what to do, who to contact, and how to set out the complaint.
-It is suggested that the written procedure should be kept as simple as possible and can be contained either in a leaflet or on a single A4 sheet of paper which can be handed to a client who indicates they wish to make a complaint.
+It is believed that where a client or any person wants to make a complaint they should be given clear written information about what to do, who to contact, and how to set out the complaint.
+It is suggested that the written procedure should be kept as simple as possible and can be contained either in a leaflet or on a single A4 sheet of paper which can be handed or sent to a client, or sent to any other person who indicates they wish to make a complaint.

 The essentials of the procedure are considered to be as follows:

-1. Who should the client contact in the first instance if they have a concern?
+1. Who should the complainer contact in the first instance if they have a concern?

-It could be the solicitor they are instructing, the departmental head or the Client Relations Manager.
+It could be the solicitor a client is instructing, the departmental head or the Client Relations Manager.

 2. What should they do if they are dissatisfied with the answer they receive?